markgordon22/MAKE-YOUR-MARK/README.md

 * Bug: navbar toggler floated below navbar brand.
   Solution: decreased font-size of navbar brand which left room for navbar toggler to float top right of the navbar.

+* Bug: Call button link wasnt working on safari or firefox
+  Solution: changed tel+: to tel:+

 # Deployment #

 **MAKE YOUR MARK** was built on gitpod with the use of git and github in order to host the repository.